 - Intake of vegetables (and thus antioxidants) is associated with decreased risk of cognitive decline and dementia.

-- Tobacco use increases risks of cognitive decline and dementia.
+- Tobacco use increases the risks of cognitive decline and dementia.

 - Moderate doses of caffeine can increase alertness but there is no clear sustained lifetime benefit.